Sack of Sarajevo: Prelude

 On 6 October, Prince Eugene left Osijek in Slavonia with 6,500 warriors (4000 spearmen, 2500 infantry with rifles, 12 small cannons and, two mortars).
 After crossing the river Sava to get into Bosnia, the small town of Brod was plundered, this marked the beginning of his intrusion into Bosnia.
 Upon his arrival in Bosnia, Prince Eugene and his army followed the river Bosna downwards until they reached Sarajevo.
 On their way to Sarajevo they encountered the Doboj Fortress.
 They sent an ultimatum to the people there, but they refused to surrender.
 After artillery shelling of the fortress, it finally fell on 16 October.
 After the victory at Doboj, Prince Eugene's army marched to the town of Maglaj where they encountered less resistance and captured it quickly.
-After the capture of Maglaj, Prince Eugen's army marched on to Žepče.
+After the capture of Maglaj, Prince Eugene's army marched on to Žepče.
 Even though there was resistance at Žepče, local desertion became the reason for it falling as fast as Maglaj.
-Heavy resistance was encountered at Zenica and Vranduk, the Vranduk Fortress was ultimately bypassed since it proved extremely hard to conquer.
-While the weaker arms and smaller size of the resistance forces in Zenica let Prince Eugen conquer it on 20 October.
+Heavy resistance was encountered at Zenica and Vranduk.
+The Vranduk Fortress was ultimately bypassed since it proved extremely hard to conquer.
+The weaker arms and smaller size of the resistance forces in Zenica let Prince Eugen conquer it on 20 October.
 In the end, it took Prince Eugene and the Austrians 11 days to get to the medieval town of Visoko.
 Upon their arrival they decided to loot and set the town on fire, completely destroying it.